Violent Crime & Domestic Battery Defense

 You can face new criminal charges, revoked bond, and jail.
 We can help you file for modification—but never violate the order directly.

-For more tips, check out our guide "What You Need to Know About Domestic Battery Charges in Indiana"
+"What You Need to Know About Domestic Battery Charges in Indiana"

-Why Clients Choose Brian J Johnson Law
+Why Clients Choose Brian Johnson

 Call

-(317) 718-7000 or contact us online for a free, confidential consultation.
+(317) 718-7000 or contact me online for a free, confidential consultation.